Search-and-Fetch with 2 Robots on a Disk: Wireless and Face-to-Face Communication Models: Face-to-face Model

 \subsection{Algorithm \& Correctness}

 In our main Algorithm \ref{def: nonwireless algo}, robots $R_1,R_2$ that start from the centre of the circle, move together to an arbitrary point $A$ on the circle (which takes time 1).
-Then they start moving in opposing directions, say, counter-clockwise and clockwise respectively till the locate some interesting point.
+Then they start moving in opposing directions, say, counter-clockwise and clockwise respectively till they locate some PoI.

 In what follows we describe only the trajectory of \ro2 which is meant to be moving clock-wise (\ro1 performs the completely symmetric trajectory, and will start moving counter clock-wise).
 In particular all point references in the description of our algorithm, and its analysis, will be from the perspective of \ro2's trajectory which is assumed to be the robot that first visits either the exit or the treasure at position $I$.
-By $B,C,D$ we denote the points on the circle with $\arc{DC}=\arc{CI}=\arc{IB}=\dist$ (see Figure~\ref{fig: general pic 3 d}).
+By $B,C,D$ we denote the points on the circle with $\arcc{DC}=\arcc{CI}=\arcc{IB}=\dist$ (see Figure~\ref{fig: general pic 3 d}).
 As before, and in what follows, $I\in \{E,T\}$ represents the position on the circle that is first discovered in the time horizon by any robot (in particular by \ro2), and that holds either the treasure or the exit.
 Finally, $O$ represents the centre of the circle, which is also the starting point of the robots.

-According to our algorithm, \ro2 starts moving from point $A$ till it reaches an interesting point $I$ at time $x:=\arc{AI}$.
+According to our algorithm, \ro2 starts moving from point $A$ till it reaches a PoI $I$ at time $x:=\arcc{AI}$.
 At this moment, our algorithm will decide to run one of the following subroutines with input $x$.
 These subroutines describe evacuation protocols, in which the treasure must be brought to the exit.
 Occasionally, the subroutines claim that robots evacuate (with the treasure) from points that is not clear that hold an exit.
 As we will prove correctness later, we comment on these cases by writing that ``correctness is pending''.

 \begin{description} \item[\alg1(x)] (Figure~\ref{fig: non-wireless-algo} i): If $I=T$, pick up the treasure and move to $B$ along the chord $IB$.
 If $B=E$ evacuate, else go to $C$ along the chord $BC$ and evacuate. \\ (Figure~\ref{fig: non-wireless-algo} ii): If $I=E$ move to $B$ along the chord $IB$.
 If $B=T$, pick up the treasure, and return to $I$ along the chord $BI$ and evacuate.
 If $B=null$, then go to $C$ along the chord $BC$.
 If the treasure is found at $C$, pick it up, and move to $I$ along the chord $CI$ and evacuate (else abandon the process).